Origin myth: Social function

 The paradigm found in origin myths, where a first being appears and produces offspring, allows for the expression of relations between peoples, and the relations between humans and animals, plants, and spirits.
 Origin myths can be dynamic, and often function to justify the current state of affairs.
 In traditional cultures, the entities and forces described in origin myths are often considered sacred.
 Thus, by attributing the state of the universe to the actions of these entities and forces, origin myths give the current order an aura of sacredness: "[M]yths reveal that the World, man, and life have a supernatural origin and history, and that this history is significant, precious, and exemplary".
-Many cultures instill the expectation that people take mythical gods and heroes as their role models, imitating their deeds and upholding the customs they established:

-When the missionary and ethnologist C. Strehlow asked the Australian Arunta why they performed certain ceremonies, the answer was always: "Because the ancestors so commanded it."
-The Kai of New Guinea refused to change their way of living and working, and they explained: "It was thus that the Nemu (the Mythical Ancestors) did, and we do likewise."
-Asked the reason for a particular detail in a ceremony, a Navaho chanter answered: "Because the Holy People did it that way in the first place."
-We find exactly the same justification in the prayer that accompanies a primitive Tibetan ritual: "As it has been handed down from the beginning of the earth’s creation, so must we sacrifice. … As our ancestors in ancient times did—so do we now."

 Founding myths unite people and tend to include mystical events along the way to make "founders" seem more desirable and heroic.
 Ruling monarchs or aristocracies may allege descent from mythical founders, gods or heroes in order to legitimize their control.
 For example, Julius Caesar and his relatives claimed Aeneas (and through Aeneas, the goddess Venus) as an ancestor.